 With this manual we want to help you to prepare for the exciting time ahead.
-We have tried to answer the most frequent questions that arise before departure and address those issues that might be worrying you.
+We have tried to answer the most frequent questions that arise before departure and address any issues that might be worrying you.
 Take some time to read it at home and bring it to Germany with you for future reference.

-1.1 What is an exchange programme?
+1.1 What is an exchange program?

-An exchange programme is not a holiday, or a cheap way of learning a language, neither is it a convenient way of travelling around Europe (although at some point it might feel like some or all of these things).
-The main idea of an exchange programme is making new experiences and exchanging cultural values between the host family and the student.
-Learning the language will be a first step in overcoming the obstacles ahead but understanding the differences and the variety in your host culture can help overcome the obstacles inside you (prejudices, false expectations).
+An exchange program is not a holiday or a cheap way of learning a language, neither is it a convenient way of travelling around Europe (although at some point it might feel like some or all of these things).
+The main idea of an exchange program is making new experiences and exchanging cultural values between the host family and the student.
+Learning the language will be a first step in overcoming the obstacles ahead but understanding the differences and the variety in your host culture can help overcome obstacles like prejudices or false expectations.

 Not everybody is fit for a long stay abroad.
-After analysing your application documents we feel you are.
+After analysing your application documents, we feel that you are.
 You, on the other hand, might still be having doubts.
 Here are some questions to ask yourself to make sure you "have what it takes":